m1ga/titanium_background_app/README.md

 ### Working platforms

-* [ ] Android | Current progress: foregroundNotificaion is shown all the time
+* [ ] Android | Current progress: foregroundNotificaion is shown all the time (even if force-quite the app); code only execute in foreground and background (running for over 3 hours)
 * [ ] iOS | Current progress: not started yet

 ### Ideas/Todos